john-dobbs/john-dobbs.github.io/essays/final-project-idea.md

 The application has three user roles:
 <ul>
   <li>Regular users: search for activities, register for activities, review activities</li>
-  <li>Basic administrative users: same as regular users, able to add activities, and monitor reviews</li>
+  <li>Basic admin users: same as regular users, able to add activities, and monitor reviews</li>
-  <li>Administrative users: same as basic administrative users, able to modify activities, and able to add or modify registrants</li>
+  <li>Admin users: same as basic admin users, able to modify activities, and able to add or modify registrants</li>
 </ul>

 Some possible mockup pages include: